HailXD/SC1015-MiniProject/README.md

 - Common tags (Like Indie, Singleplayer, adventure,..) were everywhere, so needed to use niche tags for differentiation
 - TF-IDF model performed quite bad, just only using text descriptions for similarity was not enough
 - KNN model performed better, recommending some games that were also recommended by steam themselves
+- The most indicative features we found were tags, genres and categories, numerical features like peak CCU and total reviews were not very useful for similarity.
 - Content features (tags/genres,categories) and metadata (popularity/ratings) don't correlate well with each other, but they can be used together to improve recommendation accuracy in the KNN model

 ## Recommendations